 “Fasting is not the same as starvation.
 With therapeutic fasting, nutrient intake is enough to maintain vital tissues, like heart and muscle.
 Ideally, there will be an additional supply of co-factors for liver enzymes required to deal with the breakdown of fat and release of toxins that occurs.
 Starvation occurs when there are no reserves left in the body and insufficient intake of nutrients, so that vital tissues are broken down.” – Nancy Scanlan, DVM [source]

 After your dog’s stomach has settled down a little bit after a period of fasting, you can start feeding him again.
-Feed him a bland diet that will not upset his stomach again.
-Start with a few teaspoons of food first, and if he is able to hold it down, start feeding him small portions more often.
+Feed the dog a bland diet that will not upset his stomach again.
+Start with a few teaspoons of food first, and if your pet is able to hold it down, proceed to feeding him small portions more often.
 The best thing is to feed him frequently, in smaller meals, 4-5 times a day for the next week.

 Feeding your dog with upset stomach only a bland diet is essential until his tummy settles down.
-After a week of this, proceed to introduce his regular diet.
+After a week of this, proceed to introduce his regular diet, gradually.

 What to feed dog with upset stomach?
 A very bland diet is the answer.
 However, keep in mind that you shouldn’t feed your dog a bland diet if you are not sure that he is suffering from a mild digestive issue or if you don’t know what is the cause of his stomach upset.

 Your dog might have ingested something toxic, in which case a bland diet will not help.

 As noted above, watch out for any other signs and symptoms.
 If something is amiss, take your dog to the vet before you administer this type of diet and keep in mind that this is only a short-term solution.
 If none of those are present, you can try a bland diet.